Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Policy-Documents/Safety-Enforcement-and-Appeals-Policy.md

 * Reverse the action;
 * Request additional information.

 If more violations are discovered during the appeal review process relevant to the Related Enforcement Matter that were not previously known or where penalties were not applied, these violations will be associated with the same Related Enforcement Matter, and the same appeal.
-Pursuant to § IV. , reviewers may determine that the penalties imposed for the Related Enforcement Matter were insufficient, and may impose additional penalties.
+Pursuant to §V, reviewers may determine that the penalties imposed for the Related Enforcement Matter were insufficient, and may impose additional penalties.

 Appeal decisions are final unless the Service elects to conduct an additional review.